falconical/DMDEnKF/README.md

 With this step complete, you now have everything you need to run the ILI applications code, and hence all the code used in the DMDEnKF paper.

 It is worth noting that the pre-trained Hankel-DMDEnKF ILI model was too large for githubs free account data limit, so the first time running the ili Hankel-DMDEnKF notebook will require uncommenting of the code labelled "fit Hankel-DMDEnKF".
+The running of the Hankel-DMDEnKF in this example can take some time, and all the resultant save files total around 15gb in memory.

 ## Example Usage